MuratKaragozgil/netmera4j/README.md

 Netmera4j - A pleasant and complete Java wrapper for the Netmera Rest Api!
 ========

 Netmera4j is a wrapper library for using Netmera restapi features.
 Includes pooling, retring and async calling logic by default.
 But fortunately it gives functionality to change these settings.
+Netmera4j allows you to manage device registration and notifications.
+By sending HTTP request you can register, tag, change profile attribute of user/devices.
+You can also send notification and get the details of sent notification via REST API.

 For more information please visit [the website][1].